neinteractiveliterature/intercode/README.md

 4. Install [ruby-build](https://github.com/sstephenson/ruby-build#readme)
 5. Edit your hosts file (typically found in `/etc/hosts` on Mac and Linux systems) and add the following line: `127.0.0.1 intercode.test`
 6. `cd` to the Intercode source folder, all the remaining steps should be performed in that folder.
+7. Copy `.env.development.local.sample` to `.env.development.local` and follow the instructions in that file to set up keys for various external services.
+You'll almost certainly need to set up reCAPTCHA; the others are probably best left until you really need to.
-7. Install all the dependencies of Intercode:
+8. Install all the dependencies of Intercode:

    1. Install the Ruby version Intercode requires: `rbenv install`
    2. Install Bundler: `gem install bundler`